cintia-shinoda/cintia-shinoda/README.md

 <h2 align="center">Hi there, I'm Cintia 👋</h2>

-🎓 Holds a BTech in Software Development and a *lato sensu* gradaute degree in Artificial Intelligence and Machine Learning;
+🎓 Holds a BTech in Software Development and a *lato sensu* graduate degree in Artificial Intelligence and Machine Learning;

 🌱 Currently pursuing a Bachelor's Degree in Data Science and a Specialization in Applied Mathematical Methods;